 As at the global level, it is the EU’s reserves and resources of coal and lignite that are most significant: together they account for 94% of the EU’s remaining potential.
 Some coal deposits lie near consumers and can be exploited under very favourable conditions.
 For example, surface-mined lignite in Bulgaria, the Czech Republic, Germany, Greece, Hungary, Poland and Romania is used mainly for power generation, often transported to power plants over short distances by conveyor belt to produce some of the lowest-cost electricity in Europe.
 Hard coal, both indigenously produced and imported, is much less expensive than imported oil or gas and the majority of EU member states enjoy the benefits of competitive coal-fired electricity generation.

-Global consumption of commercial energy, excluding non-commercial firewood, dung and other waste, totalled 19 billion tonnes of coal equivalent (Gtce) in 2012.
+Global consumption of commercial energy, excluding non-commercial firewood, dung and other waste, totalled 19 billion tonnes of coal equivalent (Gtce) in 2015.
 Coal, with a 29% share, ranked second after oil as one of the major sources of primary energy.
-Coal production has more than doubled since 1980 and, according to the IEA, coal could replace oil to become the most important source of energy in the next years.
+Coal production has more than doubled since 1980.

-Since the turn of the new millennium, from 2000 to 2012, coal use has grown more strongly than any other primary energy source, in absolute terms, helping to meet a 4.5 Gtce or 34% growth in overall energy demand.
+Since the turn of the new millennium, from 2000 to 2014, coal use has grown more strongly than any other primary energy source, by 2.3 Gtce in absolute terms, helping to meet a 5.2 Gtce or 36% growth in overall energy demand (World Energy Outlook 2016, IEA, pp.61 & 64).
+In 2015, total coal consumption slightly decreased, mainly due to changes in China and the United States.

-New renewables, such as wind, solar and geothermal, have also grown quickly.
-However, in absolute terms, their contribution remains rather limited, amounting to just 1.3% of worldwide primary energy consumption in 2012.
+New renewables, such as wind, solar and geothermal, have also grown quickly, by 200% or 0.2 Gtce.
+However, in absolute terms, their contribution remains rather limited, amounting to just 1.3% of worldwide primary energy consumption in 2014.

 In short, although shunned in the European Union, coal is an appreciated energy resource worldwide that continues to grow and provide energy for billions of people.